sxhil296/music-academy/README.md

 # Music Academy
-- a simple (frontend) project to understand the basics of NEXTJS framework, TailwindCSS and Aceternity UI
+- a simple (frontend) project to understand the basics of NEXTJS framework, TypeScript and Aceternity UI